stdlib_sorting moduleThe sorting of collections of data is useful in the analysis of those

 it will be the sorted array.

-: shall be a rank one integer array of kind int_index
+adjoint_array: shall be a rank one integer or real array of

 shall have values that are the indices needed to sort the original